Abbotts Lagoon Coastal Dune Restoration Project: What Was Done During Project Implementation to Protect Sensitive Resources?

-Sensitive Resource Areas include wetlands, rare plant areas, dune mat areas or native dune communities, identified wildlife habitat, and patches of western dog violet (Viola adunca), the larval plant of the Myrtle's silverspot butterfly.
-Rare plant areas, most of which occur in the native dune mat, support at least two federally endangered plant species-Tidestrom's lupine (Lupinus tidestromii) and beach layia (Layia carnosa)-along with a considerable number of species considered rare by the CNPS.
+Sensitive Resource Areas include wetlands, rare plant areas, dune mat areas or native dune communities, identified wildlife habitat, and patches of western dog violet (Viola adunca), the larval plant of the Myrtle's silverspot butterfly (Speyeria zerene myrtleae, federally endangered).
+Rare plant areas, most of which occur in the native dune mat, support at least two federally endangered plant species—Tidestrom's lupine (Lupinus tidestromii) and beach layia (Layia carnosa)—along with a considerable number of species considered rare by the CNPS.

 Sensitive Resource Areas were off-limits to all mechanical equipment with the exception of one crossing area that allowed access to the northern portion of the backdune area.
 This secondary access route crossed a large Rare Plant area: the alignment was carefully chosen to represent the shortest route through the Sensitive Resource Area that would have the least impact on native dune resources, including rare and endangered plant species.

-Other than these designated access routes, the only activity that can be conductedwas allowed in Sensitive Resource Areas is hand removal of European beachgrass and iceplant or supervised spot application of herbicides using a drift shield or protective barrier.
-During the period when mechanical work is beingwas performed adjacent to Sensitive Resource Areas, silt fencing will be was installed to ensure that soils do not accidentally move during construction into these areas.
-The silt fencing will bewas placed such that the bottom of the fence is in contact with the ground, but it will not was not necessarily be buried.
-The silt fence will bewas removed once work in the area is was completed and moved to another area of construction.
+Other than these designated access routes, the only activity that was allowed in Sensitive Resource Areas is hand removal of European beachgrass and iceplant or supervised spot application of herbicides using a drift shield or protective barrier.
+During the period when mechanical work was performed adjacent to Sensitive Resource Areas, silt fencing was installed to ensure that soils do not accidentally move during construction into these areas.
+The silt fencing was placed such that the bottom of the fence is in contact with the ground, but it was not necessarily be buried.
+The silt fence was removed once work in the area was completed and moved to another area of construction.

 Rare plants, including federally endangered plant species and those with a higher priority listing by CNPS or the Seashore, require a 10-foot buffer in which no mechanical removal will be performed.
 Rare plant mapping has been conducted in this area historically, and mapping was updated in 2009 and 2010 to better locate Sensitive Resource Areas, buffers, and primary and secondary access routes.
 Grassland areas east of the treatment area were specifically surveyed in spring 2010, so that the primary access road and staging areas would avoid as much as possible wetlands, rare plants, and western dog violet to the greatest extent possible.